Hanging Injuries and Strangulation

 Overview

-Almost all the critical structures (blood flow and return; muscular and bony support; air entry and exit; GI entrance) that the body requires to function, even at the most basic level, travel though the neck.
-However, the neck has a relatively small diameter and is exposed to the environment without any protective shielding, making it vulnerable to numerous life-threatening injuries.
-Because of the unique location and access to the neck's anatomy, disruption of this critical location can lead to disability and even death.
+All critical structures (blood flow and return; muscular and bony support; air entry and exit; alimentary system entrance) that the body requires to function, even at the most basic level, travel though the neck.
+However, the neck has a relatively small diameter and is exposed to the environment without any protective shielding; accordingly, it is vulnerable to numerous life-threatening injuries.
+Disruption of this critical location, such as occurs with strangulation or hanging, can lead to disability and even death.

-Strangulation is asphyxia by closure of the blood vessels and/or air passages in the neck due to external pressure.
+Strangulation causes death and disability in either of two ways: (1) asphyxia through closure of air passages or (2) occlusion of the blood vessels that supply the brain in the neck as a consequence of external pressure.
 Hanging is the suspension (complete or incomplete) of a person's body, with compression due to the body's own weight.
-What many people consider to be hanging is not actually hanging, since death occurs by fracture/dislocation rather than asphyxia.
-[6, 7]
+What many people consider to be hanging is not actually hanging, in that death occurs by fracture or dislocation rather than asphyxia.
+[1]

 • Finger marks around the neck